 Under GDPR data subjects have the right to make a data portability request from the controller.
 As this is the case you must be able to export data subjects personal data in a machine readable format such as .CSV, .XLSX or .XML formats.
-The latest Dynamics NAV CU will help administrators identify personal data, thereby making it easier to locate personal data for responding to export requests from a data subject.
+The latest Dynamics 365 Business Central CU will help administrators identify personal data, thereby making it easier to locate personal data for responding to export requests from a data subject.

 Delete data subject’s personal data

 Improvements provided in the Dynamics 365 Business Central March 2018 cumulative updates and other updates will help administrators identify personal data, thereby making it easier to locate personal data for responding to delete requests from a data subject.
 While Dynamics 365 Business Central provides capabilities for deleting personal data, it is your responsibility to ensure that personal and sensitive data are located and classified appropriately for you to meet your obligations under the GDPR.